Xatpy/React_MediaAPP-VOD/README.md

 # TO-DOs
   - Click on `enter` to select video.
-  - Log in / users system.
+  - Log in / users system (with Firebase).
   - Tests
-  - Mobile